 Probiotic supplements are available in capsule, liquid, and powder form.
 Some require refrigeration others do not.
 Taken daily a good quality probiotic can greatly reduce symptoms for the majority of IBS sufferers.
 Our favorites in our practice are iFlora and Dr Ohhiras probiotic 12 plus.

 Other helpful supplements

 - Fiber supplements such as psyllium, flaxmeal, slippery elm (Ulmus fulva) powder can help reduce cramping, pain, and gas.

 - Probiotic supplement (containing Lactobacillus acidophilus), 10+ billion CFUs (colony forming units) a day, for maintenance of gastrointestinal and immune health.
-Some probiotic supplements may need refrigeration for best results.
+Some probiotic supplements may need refrigeration for the best results.

 - Digestive enzymes 20 minutes before meals can help improve digestion and normalize bowel function.

-- Ginger is a antispasmodic, which helps prevent nausea, vomiting, and improves intestinal muscle tone.
+- Ginger is antispasmodic, which helps prevent nausea, vomiting, and improves intestinal muscle tone.
 It also has a mild anti-inflammatory action.
 Melatonin 3 mg one hour before bedtime.

 - Chamomile soothes the digestive tract and has anti-spasmodic effects.